Why Agencies Must Shift to a Solution-Based Monetization System

 A pricing stack gives agencies three strategic layers for shaping commercial terms:

 The goal is not simply to change the invoice.
-It is to redesign the commercial system so it reflects the value of the value of the solution.
+It is to redesign the monetization system so it reflects the value of the value of the solution itself.

 1. How the Price is Determined